tilt-dev/tilt.build/docs/tutorial.md

 ## Congrats

 Tilt is now setup for your project.
-Try exploring Tilt's UI (there's a context-sensitive legend in the bottom right).
-Introduce a build error and then a runtime crash; see Tilt's UI respond and surface the relevant problem.
+Explore Tilt further.
+Introduce a build error and then a runtime crash; see Tilt respond and surface the relevant problem.

 ## Next Steps